 There are two main types of request that a client might make of a server regarding content negotiation by profile.
 A client wishing to negotiate for content via a profile adhering to this specification MUST be able to implement these two request types.

 A server adhering to this specification MUST respond to each request with the following responses.
-The first two types are required, handling the third depends on the realization environment.

 More detailed descriptions of these requests and their responses are given next.